 VIDEO: How to Guide for Adding Fillers to Epoxy

 We recommend 404 High-Density filler as the most cost-effective and easiest-to-use filler for hardware/stud bonding.
-Even small amounts of High-Density adhesive filler help reduce creep in the epoxy.
+Even small amounts of this adhesive filler help reduce creep in the epoxy.
 Mix this filler into liquid epoxy to create a moderately loose slurry.
 It should be thick enough to stay in a horizontal hole, but not too thick.
-Blending too much 404 High-Density filler into epoxy can trap air.
+Blending too much filler into epoxy can trap air.

 A hardware bonding failure at the wood/epoxy interface or the loss of a bolt head is usually catastrophic.
 Proper use of this product helps prevent these things from happening.

-Read more about bonding hardware with High-Density filler at Epoxyworks.com
+Read more about bonding hardware with WEST SYSTEM epoxy at Epoxyworks.com